sntakirutimana72/rps-game/README.md

 1. `rock`, `paper`, & `scissors` are the only game inputs allowed.
 1. Cheating attempt is an automatic `failure`.
-2. You win the game if your score is greater than that of the `opposition`.
+2. You win the game if you reach the score of `5` before your opponent.
 3. Play input is case-insensitive, meaning, `rock` == `ROCK` == `Rock`.